 Euthamia graminifolia (Solidago graminifolia)

-Flowers: The flowers appear in flat-topped clusters.
-The flower heads are about 1/5″ long with 10-20 ray flowers and 8-12 disk flowers.
+Flowers: Flat-topped clusters of yellow flowers bloom in mid-summer.
+The flower heads are about 2-4″ in diameter with 10-20 ray flowers and 8-12 disk flowers.

-Leaves: The leaves are 3″-5″ long with 3-5 veins.
-They are very narrow and pointed, thus giving the plant its common name of “grass-leaved”.
+Leaves: They are very narrow and pointed, thus giving the plant its common name of “grass-leaved”.
+The leaves are 3-5″ long with 3-5 apparent veins.
 The stem is usually hairless, or slightly hairy.

 More Info: Goldenrod does NOT cause hay fever or allergies.
 It is pollinated by insects, not by the wind.

 Name: Solidago comes from the latin “solidare,” meaning, “to make whole.”

 Other Name: Solidago graminifolia.
 Flat-top Goldentop.

 More information: USDA plant profile